Peter Eyre (cricketer)

-Thomas John Peter Eyre (born 17 October 1939) is a former English cricketer who played for Derbyshire between 1959 and 1972.
+Thomas John Peter Eyre (17 October 1939 – 3 March 2025) was an English cricketer who played for Derbyshire between 1959 and 1972.

+Biography

 Eyre was born at Brough, Derbyshire.
 He started playing for the Derbyshire second XI in 1955 and made his first-class debut against Cambridge University in the 1959 season, before his County Championship debut against Surrey two months later.
 He took a wicket in each match.
 From the 1960 season he continued playing regularly for both the first and second teams.